The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 **⦿ Should I always weave Trick late?**

-Only purposely weave Trick late in the opener.
-Anywhere else, use off cooldown as much as possible.
+Only purposefully weave Trick late in the opener.
+Anywhere else, use on cooldown as much as possible.
 Ideally, you do not drift this more than two seconds for a six to seven minute fight.

 **⦿ Should I save Bunshin for Trick, or use it on cooldown?**